LauraPossamai/8-Week-SQL-Challenges/README.md

-🌟 8-Week SQL Challenges 🌟
+🌟 8 WEEKS SQL CHALLENGES 🌟

 This repository contains my solutions the for the 8 case studies from the **[#8WeekSQLChallenge](https://8weeksqlchallenge.com)**.